jordan0809/geqo/doc/readme.md

 chapters:
 - file: new_file    .. add this line
 ```
 * To add a new tutorial notebook named `tutorial.ipynb`, put the notebook inside the `docs-site/notebooks` directory, and add a new item to the sections list of the `using_geqo` chapter as shown below.
 Make sure to check that you can run all the cell in the notebook before building the website.
 If a cell fails to run, the site will not build.
-Once you have checked that, build the site again and check the 'Using GEQO' section to see if the new notebook has been successfully added.
+Once you have checked that, build the site again and check the 'Using geqo' section to see if the new notebook has been successfully added.
 ```
 - file: using_geqo
   sections: